kastle-lab/kastle-drawbridge/resources/personas.md

 <td style="width:70%; vertical-align:top; padding:10px;">

 Pascal is an associate professor in the Computer Science department of X university.
-He recently had a successfull research proposal with three other universities regarding collaborating on an ontology/ and knowledge graph of a specific domain along with a natural language engine that queries it and is interactive.
+He recently had a successful research proposal with three other universities regarding collaborating on an ontology/ and knowledge graph of a specific domain along with a natural language engine that queries it and is interactive.
 All of the researchers need to settle with a common language they will be using along with what ontology engineering methodology they will use.
 All of the researchers except Pascal have been using MoMo while he uses BFO.
 He has to be able to fully comprehend that process while also guiding his students that are part of the grant and will be working on it as well.
 He needs to go through all the stages of Modular Ontology Modeling along with the tools that are most commonly used.

 ### Background & Needs

-Pascal's learning path consists of learning how to vizualise the graph through yEd using Ontology Design Patterns (odp's) and then materialize it using the rdflib code example, finally validate it using SPARQL/ SHACL.
+Pascal's learning path consists of learning how to visualize the graph through yEd using Ontology Design Patterns (ODPs) and then materialize it using the rdflib code example, finally validate it using SPARQL/ SHACL.

 ### Learning Path